Vondia/WWW-Client/README.md

 ## Goals

-I created Dinely as my final project for the Codaisseur Academy.
+I created WereldWijde Weetjes as my final project for the Codaisseur Academy.
 The goals of the project were to:

 - Build a full stack app from scratch.
 - Apply all the skills I learned during the academy.